-Many of my work are motivated by collaboration with industry.
+A large bulk of of my work are motivated by collaboration with industry.
 For example, we collaborated with Glance, India's largest mobile lock-screen content platform, to improve their recommender system for short-lived contents, and showed the effectiveness of our policy in a large-scale field experiment.
-Currently, I am collaborating with Bestar&Bush, a North American furniture manufacturer, on modernizing their inventory management policy for better service level on a third-party retailer.

 Su Jia, Nishant Oli, Andrew Li, R. Ravi, Paul Duff, Ian Anderson.

 Platforms have been leveraging the scale of data to build recommenders for newly-generated contents.
 Drawing ideas from bandit theory, we propose policies for recommending a high-volume of short-lived contents, which we also show to be nearly best possible theoretically.
 More importantly, we collaborated with Glance, India's largest lockscreen content company and implmented a large-scale field experiment on their real system, where our policy significantly outperformed their current DNN-based recommender.

 Our previous work showed the first separation between markdown and unconstrained pricing, under minimal assumptions.
 However, in practice, demand functions are usually assumed to have certain functional forms, which can potentially be utilized for designing better policies.
 We introduce a notion called "markdown dimension" that measures the difficulty of performing markdown pricing on a family, and provide a complete settlement of the problem by proving a tight regret bound for each markdown dimension.

 Kyra Gan, Su Jia, Andrew Li, Sridhar Tayur.
 (NeurIPS'21) Winner, INFORMS Pierskalla Best Paper Award 2021